unic/sledge/README.md

 Sledge - "One-Click Rollout"
 ============================

-Sledge offers a set of scripts to easily deploy vault packages to an AEM instance.
+Sledge offers a set of scripts to easily deploy CRX/vault packages or OSGi bundles to an AEM or Sling instance.

 # In bullet points

-* “One-Click Rollouts”
+* “One-Click Rollouts” made possible
 * Simple command line tool
 * Easy integration with CI/CD systems